R167/lezer-lua/README.md

-# lezer-python
+# lezer-lua

-This is a Python grammar for the [Lezer](https://lezer.codemirror.net/) parser system.
+This is a Lua grammar for the [Lezer](https://lezer.codemirror.net/) parser system.

 The code is licensed under an MIT license.